What do you believe in – Destiny or Free Will?

 With destiny, we are assuming that something that is bound to happen will happen no matter what.
 And the concept of free will states that our life happens to us at our discretion, that we make free choices uninfluenced by anything called karma, destiny or whatever.
 The truth is somewhere in between.

 At any rate, I prefer to look at life differently.
 In my world, from my perspective, it’s not about what is predestined versus what isn’t (we can’t reasonably ascertain that).
 It’s more about what is or isn’t in our control.
-For better or worse, once we take an action, we just never know what else it may lead to.
+For better or worse, once we take action, we just never know what else it may lead to.
 We don’t even have to go very far into our history.

 Simply examine some of the greatest scientific discoveries of the past 200 years.
 While there’s no doubt that those brilliant scientists and inventors discovered many great things laboriously, the fact remains that often when deeply engrossed in working towards something, they chanced upon something totally different, a completely unexpected result.
 And that’s the keyword: chance rather than destiny.

-Some things that happen in our lives are due to our planning, skills and hard work, while many other are by pure chance.
+Some things that happen in our lives are due to our planning, skills and hard work, while many others are by pure chance.
 You can have the most loving relationship and yet your partner may still fall for someone else.
-Even then chance cannot occur outside a framework though.
+Even then, chance cannot occur outside a framework though.
 You can’t directly win a lotto without buying a ticket, for example.
 Chance is the understanding that there are many things completely outside my control.
 The only thing I can do is try and improve the odds.
 And that’s all I can do: try.

 The moment I begin to base my success on the effort I place in an endeavor and not on the outcome I accomplish, I will experience peace naturally.
 Our world, however, operates on results, attainments and accomplishments.
 Believe it or not, how well you score in a subjective exam can never be solely dependent on how good your answer is, for instance.